GAUTAMSETHI123/AWS-3Tier-hosting-Terraform/README.md

 - The **application tier** interacts with an **Aurora MySQL Multi-AZ database** for storage and retrieval.
 - **Load balancing, health checks, and auto-scaling groups** are configured at each layer to maintain availability and scalability.

+## ⚙️ Implementation Options

+This project supports multiple implementation approaches:

+1. **Manual Setup**
+   Follow the step-by-step instructions in the walkthrough to manually create and configure all AWS resources.

+2. **Infrastructure as Code (IaC)**
+   Use the CloudFormation templates in the `/cloudformation` directory to automate deployment.

+3. **AWS CLI Deployment**
+   Use the AWS CLI commands provided in the **AWS CLI Deployment Guide** for a scripted setup.

+---

+## 🧩 Key Components

+### 🔹 Network Layer
+- **VPC** with public and private subnets across two Availability Zones
+- **Internet Gateway** for public internet access
+- **NAT Gateways** for private subnet internet access
+- **Route Tables & Security Groups** for isolation and security